Weyl-type hybrid subconvexity bounds for twisted $L$-functions and Heegner points on shrinking sets: Introduction

 and similarly for the holomorphic forms.
 For reference, the analytic conductor of $L(u_j \times \chi_q, 1/2)$ is $q^2(1+T^2)$.
 The previously best-known subconvexity bound for these twisted $L$-functions with uniformity in both $q$ and $T$ (or $k$) is apparently due to Blomer and Harcos \cite{BH}.
 Their bound is of Burgess quality, meaning that in the $q$-aspect the exponent is $3/8+\varepsilon$ instead of $1/3+\varepsilon$; however, their result is more general in that it allows $u_j$ (or $f$) to have arbitrary level, and the twisting character does not have to be quadratic.

-One pleasant feature of our proof is that it handles the holomorphic and Maass cases simultaneously, and there is no need to use the intricate asymptotic expansions of Bessel functions uniform in both the index and the argument.
+One pleasant feature of our proof is that in large part it handles the holomorphic and Maass cases simultaneously, and there is no need to use the intricate asymptotic expansions of Bessel functions uniform in both the index and the argument.

 The bound \eqref{eq:DirichletBound} implies $|L(1/2 + it, \chi_q)| \ll (q(1+|t|))^{1/6 + \varepsilon}$, which improves on results of Heath-Brown \cite{H-B1} \cite{H-B2} and Huxley and Watt \cite{HuxleyWatt}, for quadratic characters.